BitCircuit/PointCloud2LookingGlass/log.md

 - - Studying VTK; 10% complete
 - Encountered problem:
 - - 3D images has to be rendered before passing to SDK.
 Therefore, stopped studying SDK.
 Switch to VTK.
+- - Found out VTK has an example to decode PLY file.
+Switch to VTK.

 ### Plan for coming week